 Ultimately, a strong, balanced sense of wellbeing creates happy, healthy, more productive, effective and efficient solicitors which is important for yourself, your clients and your firm.

-The importance of wellbeing during the coronavirus crisis
+The importance of wellbeing during the Coronavirus (COVID-19) crisis

-Unsurprisingly, coronavirus is having the biggest impact on solicitors’ wellbeing in recent history.
+Unsurprisingly, Coronavirus (COVID-19) is having the biggest impact on solicitors’ wellbeing in recent history.

 Interim findings of a Working From Home Wellbeing survey recently published by the Institute for Employment Studies indicates the negative impact of lockdown on employees’ physical and mental wellbeing is very significant.